-Syncrude should have deployed its scare cannons far earlier than it did to effectively keep birds off its tailings pond, said experts at a recent trial, and might have needed more of them.
+Syncrude should have deployed its scare cannons far earlier than it did to effectively keep birds off its tailings pond, said experts at a recent trial.

-Crown prosecutors called their last two witnesses in the Syncrude trial this week in St. Albert Provincial Court.
-The trial involves the deaths of approximately 1,600 birds on the company’s Aurora tailings pond on April 28, 2008.
+Crown prosecutors called their last two witnesses in the Syncrude trial this week in St. Albert court.
+The trial involves the deaths of about 1,600 birds on the company’s Aurora tailings pond on April 28, 2008.

 Syncrude Ltd. has been charged under the provincial Environmental Protection and Enhancement Act and the federal Migratory Birds Convention Act in connection with the deaths of those birds.
 If convicted on both counts, it could be fined up to $800,000.

-Research suggests that birds can begin arriving as early as two weeks before ice breakup, which typically starts at the end of March.
+Research suggests that birds can begin arriving as early as two weeks before ice breakup, St. Clair noted, which typically starts at the end of March.